coky-t/owasp-ai-security-and-privacy-guide-ja/Document/owaspaiexchange.md

   - Encryption of data at rest
     Links to standards:
-    - 27002 control 5.33 Protection of records.
+    - ISO 27002 control 5.33 Protection of records.
 Gap: covers this control fully, with the particularities
     - [OpenCE on encryption of data at rest](https://www.opencre.org/cre/400-007)
   - Technical access control for the data, to limit access following the least privilege principle
     Links to standards:
-    - 27002 Controls 5.15, 5.16, 5.18, 5.3, 8.3.
+    - ISO 27002 Controls 5.15, 5.16, 5.18, 5.3, 8.3.
 Gap: covers this control fully, with the particularities
     - [OpenCRE](https://www.opencre.org/cre/724-770)
   - Centralized access control for the data
     Links to standards:
-    - There is no 27002 control for this
+    - There is no ISO 27002 control for this
     - [OpenCRE](https://www.opencre.org/cre/117-371)
   - Operational security to protect stored data
     Links to standards:
-    - Many 27002 controls cover operational security.
+    - Many ISO 27002 controls cover operational security.
 Gap: covers this control fully, with the particularities.
-      - 27002 control 5.23 Information security for use of cloud services
+      - ISO 27002 control 5.23 Information security for use of cloud services
-      - 27002 control 5.37 Documented operating procedures
+      - ISO 27002 control 5.37 Documented operating procedures
-      - Many more 27002 controls (See OpenCRE link)
+      - Many more ISO 27002 controls (See OpenCRE link)
     - [OpenCRE](https://www.opencre.org/cre/862-452)
   - Logging and monitoring to detect suspicious manipulation of data, (e.g. outside office hours)
     Links to standards:
-    - 27002 control 8.16 Monitoring activities.
+    - ISO 27002 control 8.16 Monitoring activities.
 Gap: covers this control fully
     - [OpenCRE on Detect and respond](https://www.opencre.org/cre/887-750)

-- **#DEVSECURITY** (management).
+- **#<a name="DEVSECURITY">DEVSECURITY</a>** (management).
 Development security: the security management system needs to take into account the AI particularity: the AI development infrastructure holds sensitive information - regarding people, process and technology perspective.
 E.g. screening of development personnel, protection of source code/configuration, virus scanning on engineering machines.

   Links to standards:

-  - 27001 Information Security Management System, with the particularity
+  - ISO 27001 Information Security Management System, with the particularity

-- **#SEGREGATEDATA** (development-time infosec).
+- **#<a name="SEGREGATEDATA">SEGREGATEDATA</a>** (development-time infosec).
 Segregate data: store sensitive training or test data in a separated environment with restricted access.

   Links to standards:

-  - 27002 control 8.31 Separation of development, test and production environments.
+  - ISO 27002 control 8.31 Separation of development, test and production environments.
 Gap: covers this control partly - the particularity is that the development environment typically has the sensitive data instead of the production environment - which is typically the other way around in non-AI systems.
 Therefore it helps to restrict access to that data within the development environment.
 Even more: within the development environment further segregation can take place to limit access to only those who need the data for their work, as some developers will not be processing data.

-- **#CONFCOMPUTE** (development-time infosec).
+- **#<a name="CONFCOMPUTE">CONFCOMPUTE</a>** (development-time infosec).
 'Confidential compute': If available and possible, use features of the data science environment to hide training data and model parameters from model engineers

   Links to standards:

   - Not covered yet in ISO/IEC standards

-- **#FEDERATIVELEARNING** (development-time datascience).
-Federative learning can be applied when a training set is distributed over different organizations, preventing that the data needs to be collected in a central place - increasing the risk of leaking.
+- **#<a name="FEDERATEDLEARNING">FEDERATEDLEARNING</a>** (development-time data science).
+Federated learning can be applied when a training set is distributed over different organizations, preventing that the data needs to be collected in a central place - increasing the risk of leaking.

   Links to standards:

   - Not covered yet in ISO/IEC standards

   Links to standards:

-  - Not covered yet in ISO/IEC standards m- **#SUPPLYCHAINMANAGE** (development-time infosec) Supply chain management: Managing the supply chain to to minimize the security risk from externally obtained elements.
+  - Not covered yet in ISO/IEC standards m- **#<a name="SUPPLYCHAINMANAGE">SUPPLYCHAINMANAGE</a>** (development-time infosec) Supply chain management: Managing the supply chain to to minimize the security risk from externally obtained elements.
 In regular software engineering these elements are source code or software components (e.g. open source).
 The particularity for AI is that this also includes obtained data and obtained models.

   Security risks in obtained elements can arise from accidental mistakes or from manipulations - just like with obtained source code or software components.